Human Spaceflights

 S. David Griggs, the originally scheduled pilot for this mission, died in a plane crash 5 months prior to the shuttle launch.
 He was replaced by John Blaha.

-The landing was postponed for a day because of strong winds at the landing site.
+The landing was postponed for one day because of strong winds at the landing site.

 ©